Most Famous Metal Bands and Their Logos

 Logo Napalm Death

 The Napalm Death emblem appears chaotic.
-The band’s name looks as if it were composed of tangled threads or barbed wire, giving an impression of a painful and disordered structure.
+The band’s name evokes tangled threads or barbed wire, suggesting a painful, disordered structure.
 The band is one of the most significant in grindcore.
-It is famous for its fast and radical playing style, and the inscription conveys its creativity’s uncompromising and protest-oriented spirit.
+It is famous for its fast, radical playing style, and the inscription conveys the uncompromising, protest-oriented spirit of its creativity.

 Korn